Table of Contents

 Yes, if you do not pay rent for your account or contract then you lose it all.
 User education is required.

 Why do you need a separate rent account?

 Because anybody/everybody can contribute to the rent account.
-If you depend on a contract, you should be contributing to its rent.
+If you depend on a contract, you should contribute to its rent.

 But the contract can spend all of its value.